PoeBlu/serverless-ops-boilerplate/README.md

 An AWS account (called DevOps account) is used to orchestrate CI/CD across different Dev,Test, Prod accounts (we refer to them as environment accounts).

 This setup assumes that your backend and frontend code are in separate repositories (but of course you can modify it).
-This repository includes infrastruture-as-a-code templates as well the application logic (located in the app folder).
-And here you can find repository for frontend code.
+This repository includes infrastruture-as-a-code templates as well as the application logic (located in the app folder).
+And [here](https://github.com/azarboon/serverless-ops-frontend) you can find repository for frontend code.

 ![Architectural diagram](https://user-images.githubusercontent.com/21277296/77357787-63101b80-6d51-11ea-8a4a-6ea556f4e354.jpg)